Perris station (Atchison, Topeka and Santa Fe Railway): Description

 The red brick depot is in the Queen Anne style, with a conical-roofed turret, round windows and an arched entry.
 The depot is a one-story structure, generally rectangular in plan, with a raised central mass at right angles to the plan with flanking wings.
 The central mass features an arched entry on one side and a projecting round bay with a cupola opposite.
 The brick gables are partly hipped, with prominent "PERRIS" signs on each.
 A comb-like finial decorates the ridge of the central roof mass and wings, with "SANTA FE" signs facing either platform.

 Present use

 The Perris Depot is used by the Orange Empire Railway Museum as a terminus for its excursion train line.
 The depot was renovated in 2007–2008.
 The building is now home to the Perris Valley Historical Museum.

 The Perris Multimodal Transit Center was opened in 2010 adjacent to the depot, with bus and Metrolink train service.
-The Metrolink line extension through Perris was completed in June 2016 and stops at the adjacent Downtown Perris station.
+The Metrolink 91/Perris Valley Line extension through Perris was completed in June 2016 and stops at the adjacent Perris–Downtown station.
 The museum continues to operate in the depot.

 The depot was placed on the National Register of Historic Places in 1994.